Need to talk? Call 1800 882 436.

 Brain injury

-In very rare cases, your baby may suffer a brain injury during childbirth.
+In very rare cases, babies may suffer a brain injury during childbirth.
 If your baby doesn't get enough oxygen during labour, they can experience brain damage.
 Hypoxic-ischaemic encephalopathy (HIE) is an injury to the brain caused by a lack of blood and oxygen.
 The brain is especially vulnerable to this because it needs more oxygen and blood than any other organ in the body.

 Brain bleeds